rust-lang/rustup/CONTRIBUTING.md

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Test it: `cargo test`
-4. Lint it: `cargo +nightly clippy --all-targets -- -D warnings`
+4. Lint it: `cargo +nightly clippy --all --all-targets -- -D warnings`
 5. Commit your changes: `git commit -am 'Add some feature'`
 6. Push to the branch: `git push origin my-new-feature`
 7. Submit a pull request :D